Playdate (console): Release

-Playdate was initially set for release in early 2020, however preorders were delayed until July 29, 2021.
+Playdate was initially set for release in early 2020, but preorders were delayed until July 29, 2021.
 Panic sold through its initial order of 20,000 units set to ship in 2021 within the first 20 minutes of its preorder.
 Playdates started shipping to customers on April 18, 2022.

 Playdate was generally well-received upon its release, with criticism notably around the lack of a backlit screen and long shipping times.
 The Verge praised its initial library of games, stating "What's on offer in the initial batch of games is great," and "even in this crowded landscape, Playdate offers something entirely unique."
-IGN's review expressed, "the screen's lack of a backlight can be a frustrating limitation.
+IGN's review stated, "the screen's lack of a backlight can be a frustrating limitation.
 But you know what?
 The Playdate charmed me and I am now fully under its spell."
 Input Mag wrote, "It really seems like every opportunity Panic found to do something special, it took it."

+On April 18, 2023, Panic confirmed to The Verge that the Playdate has sold more than 53,000 units to-date, with 27,000 of those units shipped.
+Panic expected fulfillment of their existing 26,000 preorders by the end of 2023.

+On May 1, 2023, Panic announced via Twitter that 53,368 Playdates had been pre-ordered so far, with 20,000 games downloaded from their on-device store Catalog.

+On February 13, 2024, Panic tweeted that over 70,000 Playdates had been sold.